Local-global principle and integral Tate conjecture for certain varieties: Introduction

-\begin{cor} Let $X$ be a smooth projective threefolds defined over a finite field $\FF$.
+\begin{cor} Let $X$ be a smooth projective threefold defined over a finite field $\FF$.
+Fix a prime number $\ell$ different from the characteristic.
 Assume that $X$ admits a fibration structure over a smooth projective curve with smooth projective geometrically rational generic fiber.
-Then we have for any $\ell$ invertible in $\FF$, and a short exact sequence
+Then we have